A knot Floer stable homotopy type: Moduli spaces

 On the other hand, the (folded) green line in Figure~\ref{fig:rowcolumn} is $\bModuli_{\vN, \vlambda}(0)$ with $\vN$ being the vector with a single $2$ in position $i$, and $\vlambda$ consisting of trivial partitions except for $\lambda_i = (1,1)$.
 This is the compactification of

 In particular, there is a special point (the left green dot in Figure~\ref{fig:rowcolumn}) where the $AB$ and $CD$ degenerations happen at the same height.
-There, the local model for the space $\bModuli_0(H_i+V_i)$ is
+The local model of special point inside the space $\bModuli_0(H_i+V_i)$ is

 from Figure~\ref{fig:Whitney}.
 The green line corresponds to the thickened line in Figure~\ref{fig:Whitney}, and the front and right facets in Figure~\ref{fig:rowcolumn} meet along the green line, forming a Whitney umbrella. \end{example}